 The last tab that you’d find in the Content AI is the Links.
 As you navigate to the Links tab, you’ll come across relevant external links suggested by our AI to use inside your content.

-When you add any link inside your WordPress Editor, you’ll find additional link options, that will let you mark the link with About and/or Mention Schema.
+When you add any link inside your WordPress Editor, you’ll find additional link options, that will let you mark the link with About and/or Mentions Schema.

-We have a dedicated knowledgebase article on About and Mention Schema that will help you understand the Schema uses-cases better.
+We have a dedicated knowledgebase article on About and Mentions Schema that will help you understand the Schema uses-cases better.

 10 Frequently Asked Questions